spryker/spryker-docs/docs/scos/user/features/202108.0/customer-account-management-feature-overview/customer-accounts-overview.md

   - /docs/en/order-history-reference-information
 ---

-A *customer account* contains the following customer information on the Storefront:
+A *customer account* contains the following customer information about the Storefront:

 * Contact details
 * Addresses